Superconformal algebras and holomorphic field theories: Derived symmetry enhancement

 Next, we move on to $\cN=2$ supersymmetry.

-\begin{prop}[\cite{Butson, ESW}] The holomorphic twist of $\cN = 2$ super Yang-Mills with values in an ordinary Lie algebra $\fg$ coupled to the hypermultiplet with values in a symplectic representation $V$ is equivalent to holomorphic $BF$ theory with values in $\fh = \fg [\varepsilon]$ coupled to the holomorphic symplectic boson with values in $Z$. \end{prop}
+\begin{prop}[\cite{CostelloHol,ESW}] The holomorphic twist of $\cN = 2$ super Yang--Mills with values in an ordinary Lie algebra $\fg$ coupled to the hypermultiplet with values in a symplectic representation $V$ is equivalent to holomorphic $BF$ theory with values in $\fh = \fg [\varepsilon]$ coupled to the holomorphic symplectic boson with values in $Z$. \end{prop}

 \begin{rmk} On affine space $X = \CC^2$ the canonical bundle is trivial so the theory of the holomorphic symplectic boson with values in the symplectic vector space $V$ is equivalent to the $\beta\gamma$ system with values in $W$ where $W$ is any subspace satisfying $V = T^*W$.
 Thus, the holomorphic twist of the $\cN=2$ hypermultiplet on $\CC^2$ is equivalent to a particular $\beta\gamma$ system on $\CC^2$. \end{rmk}